kinode-dao/kinode-book/src/my_first_app/chapter_3.md

 /m our@<your_process>:<your_package>:<your_publisher> {"Hello": "hey there"}
 ```

-You should see the message text printed and a response!
+You should see the message text printed.
 Next, try a goodbye.
 This will cause the process to exit.
 ```bash
 /m our@<your_process>:<your_package>:<your_publisher> "Goodbye"
 ```